hunterloftis/notes/2020-02-14-golang-roguelike.md

 creatures := sys.EntitiesTagged("creature")
 ```

-So, that's the hack project that I've been inching closer and closer to a usable state over the past couple of months.
+So, that's the hack project that I've been inching closer and closer towards a usable state over the past couple of months.
 I learned today that [Diablo started as a roguelike with custom lighting](https://www.youtube.com/watch?v=VscdPA6sUkc) 24 years ago, so while this may not be cutting-edge, at least I'm in good company :)

 ## Next steps